 For years, Ms. Ryder has experienced significant distress from the incongruence between her female gender identity and her typically masculine facial features, which has exacerbated her gender dysphoria.
 In addition, due to her appearance, Ms. Ryder has been the target of hate crimes and intimidation by people angered by her gender expression.
 Consistent with the standards of care, Ms. Ryder’s treating physicians determined that facial feminization surgery is medically necessary.
 Ms. Ryder’s health insurance provider, Regence, repeatedly denied her requests for coverage because her health insurance policy categorically excluded coverage for facial feminization procedures.
 As a result of this agreement, Ms. Ryder and others will be provided the medically necessary treatment to which they are entitled.

-“Oregon law has had strong legal protections for transgender people for many years,” said Talia Guerriero, Partner at Meyer Stephenson, “and we are pleased that those laws keep Oregon at the forefront of safeguarding the right of transgender employees to be free from discrimination at work, including in employment benefits.”
+“Oregon law has had strong legal protections for transgender people for many years,” said Talia Guerriero, “and we are pleased that those laws keep Oregon at the forefront of safeguarding the right of transgender employees to be free from discrimination at work, including in employment benefits.”

 Oregon Discrimination Lawyer, Talia Guerriero